- Search The Registry

 Margaret Sloan-Hunter (left)

 Margaret Sloan-Hunter was born on this date in 1947.
-She was an African American writer, publisher, feminist, and civil rights activist.
+She was a Black lesbian, writer, publisher, feminist, and civil rights activist.

 In high school, she won awards for public speaking, and at 17, she founded the Junior Catholic Inter-Racial Council, a group of inner-city and suburban students who worked together against racism.
 That group talked about problems with racism and worked on racial problems.
 She attended Chicago City College and Malcolm X College, majoring in speech, and earned her bachelor's degree in Women's Studies at Antioch University in San Francisco.
 In the summer of 1966, she participated in the open housing marches in Chicago with Martin Luther King, Jr., and the Southern Christian Leadership Conference (SCLC), and later worked as a coordinator of a Hunger Task Force at Operation Breadbasket with the Rev. Jesse Jackson.

 Sloan-Hunter was one of the early editors of Ms. Magazine.
 While based in New York, she traveled extensively with Gloria Steinem, lecturing on sexism and racism throughout the United States, Canada, and Europe.
-She lectured in 48 states and three foreign countries and was awarded the key to the city of her birth, Chattanooga.
+She was awarded the key to the city of her birth, Chattanooga.
 In 1973, she founded and was the first chairwoman of the National Black Feminist Organization and she gave hundreds of lectures at institutions such as Harvard and Yale and to grass-roots groups such as the National Welfare Rights Organization.